Blog>Cost Guides>Glastonbury at home cost guide

 If you’re hosting your home festival in the garden, outdoor lights are a must.
 There’s a whole host of options out there, from festoon lights to colourful lanterns and more.
 Read our guide to installing exterior lights for help choosing.

 Alternatively, if you don’t have a garden, why not get some smart bulbs and lighting strips?
-You can get some decent smart lighting for around £60 to £140.
+You can get some decent smart lighting for around £60 - £140.
 Some will even sync to your TV so that you can change the colour scheme based on what you’re watching!

 Sound